ShamaTorgal/M3_G15/Project2/5_Report/README.md

 |LLR_02|	Pressing switch two time	-It shall print the alarm status.|
 |LLR_03	|Pressing the switch three time -It shall print the car battery info.|
 |LLR_04	|Pressing the switch four times -It shall print the door status.|

+### 2.3 Features
+* Use to lock or unlock vehicles from a distance.
+* Small in size and handy too.
+* Have approach light functionality.
+* Keeps the vehicle secure.
+* Can activate/deactivate alarm of the vehicle
+* Have LEDs to indicate which functionality is currently performing.

 ## 3. S.W.O.T